Kotlin/dataframe/docs/StardustDocs/topics/toHTML.md

 ### Working with result

-Following function produces HTML that includes JS and CSS definitions.
+The following function produces HTML that includes JS and CSS definitions.
 It can be displayed in the browser and has parameters for customization.

 <!---FUN useRenderingResult-->